tagspaces/documentation/docs/ui/taglibrary.md

 <CenteredImage
-    caption="Enter Latitude and Longitude as Geo Tags" src="/media/geo-tagging-lat-lon.png"
+    caption="Enter Latitude and Longitude as Geo Tags" src="/media/tagging/geo-tagging-lat-lon.avif"
-    maxWidth="500px"
+    maxWidth="600px"
     showCaption
   />

 In geo tagging dialog you can enter the latitude and longitude directly without the need of the map.
-To enable this you have to click on the advanced button in the dialog as shown in the following screenshot.
+To enable this you have to click on the advanced button in the dialog as shown in the previous screenshot.

 ### Date Ranges as Tags